utkarsh2811/docs-dev/source/includes/_examples.md

   }
 }
 ```
-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;
+<div class="spacer"></div>

 This time however, this is not a primary identifier(only one primary for collection is allowed).
 Additionally, it needs to point to `movie primary id` by using a `relation`:

 Now identifier `movieId(character.movieId)` is pointing to `movie.id` and relation is named "characters"(the same way it was when characters field was an array).
 Note that `collection + name` give full identifier name and it should match the name of `identifier` we want to point to.

-&nbsp;

-&nbsp;

-Additionally we have few a special collection types which enforce more requirements: `profile` and `event`.
+Additionally, we have few a special collection types which enforce more requirements: `profile` and `event`.
 Those are created by setting corresponding flags on collections.

 Profile collection `primary id` is used as a `profile id` across whole application.
 Profile collection requires also a `user id`, so we can link profile to a user.
 Only one profile collection allowed per application.